 One sample, n samples, and continuous are three I/O modes of signal acquisition and generation.
 Continuous mode is available only for analog signals.
 For Express VIs that support different I/O modes, not all functions can operate simultaneously, due to resource conflicts.
 Refer to the LabVIEW ELVIS III Toolkit Help for more information about the I/O modes.

 You cannot use an Express VI or Low Level VI in n samples mode to open channels from both banks.
 You can use two VIs in parallel and configure one to open channels from Bank A and another to open channels from Bank B.

 The following figure shows an example of using the Button Express VI (highlighted) to acquire values from the user programmable button and display the values using a Boolean indicator.
+Refer to User Programmable Button for more details about the button.
 You can find this example in the LabVIEW Example Finder.